flurie/sdp/README.md

 SDP provides the following classes:

 - Bordered, Linear and Indexed - for common immutable operations.
-- BorderedM, LinearM and IndexedM - for most common mutable operations.
+- BorderedM, LinearM and IndexedM - for common mutable operations.
 - IFold and IFoldM - folds with index.
 For some structures may be used instead Foldable.
 - Sort and SortM - sorts for immutable and mutable structures.